IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :DuraCloudPort and :DuraCloudContext are also defined if you are not using the defaults ("443" and "duracloud" respectively).
 (Note\: these settings are only in effect if they are listed in the \:ArchiverSettings.
 Otherwise, they will not be passed to the DuraCloud Archiver class.)

-Archivers may require glassfish settings as well.
+Archivers may require JVM options as well.
 For the Chronopolis archiver, the username and password associated with your organization's Chronopolis/DuraCloud account should be configured in Payara:

 ``./asadmin create-jvm-options '-Dduracloud.username=YOUR_USERNAME_HERE'``